iamstarkov/fp-js-workshop/01-theoretic-intro.md

 * Takes functions, returns composed function
 * Returns composed function which takes `arguments`
 * Invokes (right to left) each passed function after each other
-* Every next function will get calculation result of previous one.
+* Every next function will get calculation result of previous one
+* Note: right most function can take any arguments

 `f(g(x)) === compose(f, g)(x)`, in short